SystemsApproach/security/infra.rst

 operations are added to BGP itself.
 Just as ROV builds a database (in the RPKI) of who is allowed to originate an advertisement, ASPA builds a database showing which ASes provide transit to other ASes.
-This, too, uses the RPKI, but with different types of certificates.
+This, too, uses the RPKI, but with different types of certificates, known as ASPA records.

 An important ingredient in ASPA is the insight that the relationships between ASes can be placed into a small set of categories.
 First, if there is